Biological Pest Control and Integrated Pest Management

 Bumblebees for Pollination

-Bombus impatiens is a species of bumblebee used to pollinate many greenhouse and outdoor crops.
-For greenhouses, bumblebees are mostly used for tomato, cucumber, pepper, and other vegetable crops.
-Outdoors, theyā€™re mainly used for berries or various types of squash.
+Bombus impatiens is a species of bumble bee used to pollinate many greenhouse and outdoor seed crops.
+For greenhouses, bumble bees are mostly used for tomato, cucumber, pepper, and other vegetable crop production.
+Outdoors, they’re mainly used for berries or various types of squash.

-Bumblebees should be utilized shortly after the first flowers appear.
+The bumble bee species are efficient pollinators and should be utilized shortly after the first flowers appear.
 Normal greenhouse conditions should be adequate to support the hive, but significantly warmer temperatures could hamper activity.
-Cooler temperatures may slow the bees down but shouldnā€™t completely stop them.
+Cooler temperatures may slow the worker bees down but shouldn’t completely stop them.

-Bumblebees are docile if undisturbed, but caution should be used around them, especially if allergic to bee stings.
-Try not to make sudden movements around them, and donā€™t wear bright clothing.
+A bumble bee colony is docile if undisturbed, but caution should be used around them, especially if allergic to bee stings.
+Try not to make sudden movements around them, and don’t wear bright clothing.
 The bees could be attracted to the colors.
 If you give them space, they should leave you alone.

 Bombus impatiens can be used in all states except Oregon (where they are prohibited), Washington (where they can be used in screened structures only), and in California (where growers need a state-issued permit).
-Get more info about the latter at CA Dept. of Food and Ag.
-The California State Permit in question is Form 66-026.

 Release Rates for Bombus impatiens